 Materiality and SDGs

-1. Reviewing conventional major objectives in response to changes in the social environment
+1. Reviewing conventional major objectives in response to changes in the external environment and social issues

-3. Indicators and targets for major objectives (materiality)
+3. Indicators and targets for our group major objectives (materiality)

 5. What are Sustainable Development Goals (SDGs)?